 Ingredients You Need

-To make this recipe, you’ll need these ingredients:
+To make this blueberry banana bread recipe, you’ll need to have the following ingredients on hand.

-TIP: You can use fresh or frozen blueberries in this recipe.
+- Blueberries: You can use fresh or frozen blueberries in this recipe, regular or wild, so use the ones you have access to.

 Step-by-Step Instructions

-TIP: I like to add a piece of foil to cover the loaf towards the end of baking to ensure that it cooks through without over-browning.
+TIP: I like to add a piece of foil to cover the loaf toward the end of baking to ensure it cooks through without over-browning.

 Frequently Asked Questions